-As I (Evander) write this on July 16, today is 79 years since Joe DiMaggio’s hitting streak reached its 56th and final game.
+As I (Evander) write this on July 16, 2020, it is 79 years since Joe DiMaggio’s hitting streak reached its 56th and final game.

 In the twilight of his proud career the Clipper would enjoy his second-longest consecutive-game batting streak: 19 games.